Department of History and Philosophy of Medicine

 - University of Kansas Medical Center Archives

-Although no graduate program is offered in this area, H&PM course work may be taken for graduate credit.
-Graduate level courses taught by History and Philosophy Medicine faculty are available through the Department of Health Policy and Management and the Department of Preventive Medicine and Public Health on the medical center campus and the Department of History on the Lawrence campus.
+Although no graduate program is offered in this area, HPMD course work may be taken for graduate credit.
+Graduate level courses taught by History and Philosophy Medicine faculty are available through the Department of History and Philosophy of Medicine, and Department of Population Health on the medical center campus and the Department of History on the Lawrence campus.